-I am interested in the areas of Information Retrieval, Computer Vision,
+I am interested in the areas of Computer Vision, Information Retrieval and also at

 in Document Analysis and Recognition including the recognition and

-I am a Research Associate Professor in the Department of Computer Science and work
+Till 2016, I used to be a Research Associate Professor in the Department of Computer Science and lead

 Indexing and Retrieval (MIR) group at the Center

 for Intelligent Information Retrieval (CIIR).
-The group's aim is to
+The group's aim was to

 index non-textual sources of information by either converting them to ASCII

-text and using a search engine like INDRI or by directly indexing the
+text and using a search engine or by directly indexing the

 here.
 This list is automatically generated from the CIIR publications website.